mhamroz/terraform-bootcamp/labs/lab3/README.md

 The `Validate` stage is perform syntactic and semantic validations on your inventory.

-Start by enabling the validate stage in the `stages` section of the pipeline definition.
+Start by uncommenting the validate stage in the `stages` section of the pipeline definition in `.gitlab-ci.yml` file:

-Edit `.gitlab-ci.yml` file

 ```yaml
 stages: